 LAAF (Living Asheville Arts Festival) returns on Labor Day Sunday again.
 This very fun street festival showcases the creative personality of Asheville with a focus on local.
 Join in the annual end-of-summer celebration of our artistic and musical communities.
 Three blocks of North Lexington Ave in downtown Asheville brim with all local art, food, beer, music, street performers, and random acts of creativity between College Street and the I-240 overpass.
 Hours are 12-9 PM.

-Three stages and two courtyards of music and performance include rock and roll, indie pop, funk, folk, ragtime, reggae, world beats, singer songwriters, bluegrass, old time, drummers, vaudeville, fire dancers, break dancers, hula hoopers, and circus arts.
+Three stages of music and performance include rock and roll, indie pop, funk, folk, ragtime, reggae, world beats, singer songwriters, bluegrass, old time, drummers, vaudeville, fire dancers, break dancers, hula hoopers, and circus arts.
 This participatory, innovative, art-focused street festival that strengthens our local community.
 LAAF has long been known for bringing the “weird” out of Asheville with an emphasis on sustainability and authenticity.
 It was previously called the Lexington Avenue Arts and Fun Festival.